 #3 According to Cancer Council Australia, it’s only when the UV index is greater than 3 that the needed UVB wavelengths are present in sufficient amounts to produce vitamin D.

-You can find your current local UV index at Weather.com when you check your local weather conditions.
+You can find your current and predicted UV index at Weather.com, TheWeatherNetwork.com, or Accuweather.com when you check your local weather conditions.

-In the US, you can find UV index forecasts at EPA.gov.
+In the US, you can also find UV index forecasts at EPA.gov.

-#4 Light-skinned people from very northern areas evolved to utilize sunshine more efficiently.
+#4 Light-skinned people from very northern areas have evolved to utilize sunshine more efficiently.

-If you have dark skin, you’ll need more sun exposure to keep your levels up.
+If you have dark skin, you do not have this advantage and you’ll need more sun exposure to keep your levels up.

 Vitamin D Supplements: A Necessity for Most